USEPA/Air-Trends-Report/etrends_2019/README.md

 * Explore how air quality and emissions have changed through time and space for each of the common air pollutants.
 * Check out air trends where you live.
 * Users will also be able to share this content across social media, with access to Facebook, Twitter, Pinterest, and other major social media sites.

-This repository contains the code used in the 2019 report currently in development at https://gisdev5.rtpnc.epa.gov/etrends_2019/

-The air trends report repo has been entered into the EPA's Reusable Component Services (RCS) system at: https://ofmpub.epa.gov/sor_internet/registry2/reusereg/searchandretrieve/details/general/9717

 ## Disclaimer